samuzora/samuzora.com/data/intro.md

 Hi!
-Welcome to my blog~ You can find ctf writeups, vuln research posts, and other cybersecurity-related stuff here!
+Welcome to my blog!
+You can find my ctf writeups, vuln research posts, and other cybersecurity-related stuff here!

 I'm Lucas, a 19-year-old Singaporean currently serving in National Service.
 I